ncats/gsrs-spring-starter/README.md

 #### TextIndexer @Indexable annotations
 The legacy TextIndexer can use reflection to automatically index entities using the `@Indexable` annotation on an entity's fields and/or public getters.
 By default, if a field is public it will be indexed.
+If a field is not public, then the field must be annotated with either `@Indexable` or `@javax.persistance.Id` for it to be indexed.
+If the entity has any superclasses, any inherited fields that meet these indexing criteria are also indexed.

 #### IndexValueMaker
-The `ix.core.search.text.IndexableValue<T>` interface is used to create additional data to the index document in abstract way.
+The `ix.core.search.text.IndexableValue<T>` interface is used to add additional data to the index document in abstract way.
 The primary method for this interface is
 ```java
 void createIndexableValues(T entity, Consumer<IndexableValue> consumer) ;